 The Discounted Cash Flow (DCF) method, in contrast, is based on discounting future cash flows projected from the current income and cash flow statements back to present value using an appropriate cost of capital.
 The balance sheet is frequently de-emphasized or ignored in the valuation process.

 Structure of the secondary concentration

 The value investing concentration consists of the following three courses:

 - Advanced Topics in Value Investing (FNBU 4459)

 Value investing coursework

-Objective: Students will study a variety of advanced topics that draw on the principles outlined in Introduction to Value Investing and Behavioral Finance.
+Students will study a variety of advanced topics which draw on the principles outlined in the courses Introduction to Value Investing and Behavioral Finance.
 These topics will include business strategy, Mario Gabelli’s Private Market Value with a Catalyst, Warren Buffett’s capital-allocation principles, distressed investing and merger arbitrage.

 For more information about the value investing program at the Gabelli School, students should see their class dean for prerequisite and course registration information.